 A detailed list of offline and online content will be published within the unit's Canvas site.

-The tutorials follow a design studio structure, where formative feedback is given on assessment item, therefore attendance within the tutorial times in crucial to succeeding in this unit.
-As the unit delivery is a condensed intensive, Students will engage in both Am and Pm workshops throughout the winter term.
+The tutorials/workshops follow a design studio structure, where formative feedback is given on assessment items; therefore, attendance within the tutorial times is crucial to succeeding in this unit.

 Required IT skills